williamngan/react-native-sprite/README.md

 ## Component Properties
 The Sprite component has the following props:
+&nbsp;

 - **imagePath** : A string to specify "folder/name".
 Eg, if you have "world0.png ... world10.png" in "hello" folder, the `imagePath` would be "hello/world"
 - **format** : Your image file's extension.
 Eg, "png" or "jpg"